nipreps/fmripost-aroma/docs/usage.rst

 Usage Notes
 ===========
 .. warning::
-   As of *fMRIPost-AROMA* 1.0.12, the software includes a tracking system to report usage statistics and errors.
+   *fMRIPost-AROMA* includes a tracking system to report usage statistics and errors for debugging and grant reporting purposes.
    Users can opt-out using the ``--notrack`` command line argument.

 Execution and the BIDS format